NSAPH-Projects/heat-alerts_RL/README.md

 *Note: in the following sections, if you're using the provided shell (.sh) scripts, you will need to adjust the size of the job array depending on how many you run at once.*

+### Gym environment (simulator):

+The gym environment is detailed in several scripts within the directory heat_alerts/online_rl
+ * env.py contains the overall mechanics of stepping through and resetting the gym environment.
+ * datautils.py contains several functions for data formatting, which is performed before calling the environment instantiation.
+ * callbacks.py contains the calculation of custom metrics that we wish to save from each episode through the environment -- used primarily during RL training.

 ### Evaluate benchmark policies:

 1. Run heat_alerts/online_rl/Online_print_evals.R then Run_jobs/Online_evals.sh -- if you're using slurm, the command to run the latter is "sbatch"